StrikingLoo/strikingloo.github.io/_posts/2022-08-30-stable-diffusion-vs-dalle-2.md

 I honestly made a lot more illustrations I loved (like 400 total, I think?) but I guess most readers will get bored long before they finish scrolling this post, so I will not keep you any longer.

-These are the last ones, I swear!
+These are the last ones, I swear.

 ![](resources/ai-generated-images/stable-diffusion/selected/1621667580_A_digital_illustration_of_a_steampunk_inventor_s_desk__4k__detailed__trending_in_artstation__fantasy_vivid_colors-add.png){: loading="lazy" style="display:inline;height:40%; width:40%"}![](resources/ai-generated-images/stable-diffusion/selected/3418018944_A_treasure_chest_with_glowing_jeewels_and_gems__by_Josef_Thoma__matte_painting_trending_on_artstation_HQ-add.png){: loading="lazy" style="display:inline;height:40%; width:40%"}